flipperdevices/flipperzero-firmware/README.md

 * Up: accelerate
 * Down: decelerates

+Your high scores will automatically be saved.
+Go forth and compete!

 This is a screenshot, but the game looks a lot better in the device itself:

 ![Asteroids for Flipper Zero screenshot](/images/Asteroids.jpg)

-P.S.
-Don't miss the game over screen.

 ## Installing the binary file (no build needed)

-Drop the `asteroids.fap` file you can find in the `binaries` folder into the following Flipper Zero location:
+Go to the releases and drop the `asteroids.fap` file into the following Flipper Zero location:

     /ext/apps/Games